Biswa96/WslReverse/README.md

 ## How to use

+Download the binary from [Release page](https://github.com/Biswa96/WslReverse/releases), no installation steps require.
 This project only shows the hidden COM methods which may change in future Windows version.
-The current COM vtable, used in this project, is according to latest Windows 10 19H1 Insider version.
+The COM vtable, used in this project, is according to _latest Windows 10 19H1 Insider Preview_.
 Here are the options of WslReverse:

 ```
 Usage: WslReverse.exe [-] [option] [argument]
 Options:
-    -b, --bus          [distribution name]      Create own LxBus server.
+    -b, --bus          [distribution name]      Create own LxBus server (as administrator).
     -d, --get-id       [distribution name]      Get distribution GUID.
     -e, --export       [distribution name]      Exports selected distribution to a tar file.
     -G, --get-default                           Get default distribution GUID.